-Deep discount brokers are exactly what they sound like: "no frills" access to trading and investing.
+Deep discount brokers were exactly what they sound like: "no frills" access to trading and investing.

-When the first "super" low cost broker opened up shop, it was easy to see the "no frills" approach verses other retail brokers such as E*Trade or TD Ameritrade.
+When these brokers first opened up shop, it was easy to see the "no frills" approach verses other brokers...even discount brokers like E*Trade and TD Ameritrade.

 In exchange for their low commissions and fees, service was spotting, transaction times were slow, and customer service was nonexistent.
 The saying "you get what you pay for" was in full effect.

 Basically, trading and investing "services" became a commodity, meaning that there was very little difference between the service offered by firm A and firm B. And what happens when you have a commodity product?
 You compete on price!

 So discount brokers began to lower their commissions and fees.
 They still had an advantage because of their research, customer service, and non-trading related benefits (i.e. savings and retirement accounts), and now these services could be access at a much lower cost.

 Over time, discount brokers realized they couldn't compete on price forever, so they began to acquire deep discount brokers.